-The Glaucoma Division provides evaluation, as well as medical and surgical treatment, of glaucoma and diseases characterized by increased intraocular pressure.
+The Glaucoma Division provides evaluation, as well as medical and surgical treatment, of glaucoma and diseases characterized by increased intraocular pressure and/ or optic neuropathy.
 In addition to adult patients, the division provides care to many children with congenital and juvenile glaucoma.
-A nurse-led glaucoma assessment clinic provides routine follow-up screening of intraocular pressure and medication refills for patients between their regularly scheduled visits with the glaucoma consultant.
+A medication refill clinic provides refills for patients between their regularly scheduled visits with the glaucoma consultant.

 The services/functions provided by the Glaucoma Division are as follows:

-- Comprehensive evaluation, including tonometry, gonioscopy, visual field testing, optic disc stereo photography, anterior segment ultrasound biomicroscopy, axial length and IOL calculations, scanning laser polarimetry (GDx), and Heidelberg retina tomography (HRT);
+- Comprehensive evaluation, including tonometry, gonioscopy, visual field testing, optic disc stereo photography, pachymetry, anterior segment ultrasound biomicroscopy, axial length and IOL calculations, optical coherence tomography (OCT), scanning laser polarimetry (GDx), and Heidelberg retina tomography (HRT);

 - Sedated examinations performed in a dedicated room, when indicated, especially in children with congenital glaucoma; Topical and systemic management of elevated intraocular pressure;